What is Brexit?

-The consequence of these actions is that the UK are scheduled to leave the European Union (EU) and, therefore, become a non-EU country.
+As a result of these actions the UK has left the European Union (EU) and is now a non-EU country.

 Invoking of Article 50 triggered the start of a two-year negotiation process.
-The objective of the negotiations is to agree the terms of the UK's departure from the EU in an orderly manner.
+The objective of the negotiations was to agree the terms of the UK's departure from the EU in an orderly manner.

-A draft Withdrawal Agreement is under discussion since February 2018.
+A draft Withdrawal Agreement was under discussion since February 2018.
 Please see the European Council timeline of events for further information.

 The Revenue Chairman’s Opening Statement to the Committee on Finance, Public Expenditure and Reform and Taoiseach in May 2017 provides some additional background.